berrytechnics/circuit-sage/DEPLOYMENT.md

 ## Database Setup

-### Using Render.com Managed PostgreSQL
+### Using Docker Compose (Recommended)

-1. Render automatically creates a PostgreSQL database from `render.yaml`
+When using Docker Compose (e.g., Hetzner deployment), PostgreSQL is automatically configured:

+1. Database runs in a Docker container
-2. Connection details are auto-injected into backend service
+2. Connection details are configured via environment variables
-3. No manual setup required
+3. Migrations run automatically on backend startup

 ### Using External PostgreSQL